+'''

 help> keywords

+'''

 Here is a list of the Python keywords.
-Enter any keyword to get more help.
+Enter any keyword to get more help. andelif if print else import raise as return assert except in break is exec try class finally lambda while continue for not with def yield from or del global pass help>

-and elif if print

-as else import raise

-assert except in return

-break exec is try

-class finally lambda while

-continue for not with

-def from or yield

-del global pass

-help>